Biking and Hiking New Zealand - 03 Cape Reinga, Ninety Mile Beach, Tane Mahuta

 You are in the presence of one of the most ancient of trees.

-Started with a light drizzle and arrived in Dargaville at 1pm with a lot of ups and downs.
-It got a bit drier, but then it rained again until the campsite in Mangawhai.
-I met Lio, an Italian girl who works as a helper at the campsite.
-She wants to walk 3000 km to Bluff.
-I don't know if she realizes that it will take a long time and you can only walk 15 to 20 km a day.
-She's been walking for four weeks from Cape Reinga.
+I started in light drizzle and reached Dargaville around 1 p.m. after plenty of ups and downs.
+It became a little drier for a while, but then the rain returned and stayed with me all the way to the campsite in Mangawhai.
+There I met Lio, an Italian girl working as a helper at the campsite.
+She wants to walk 3,000 km to Bluff.
+I am not sure whether she realises how long that really takes if you walk only 15 to 20 km a day.
+She had already been on the road for four weeks from Cape Reinga.
 We exchanged email addresses.
 I hope there will be more sun tomorrow.
-It's very wet here and the grass is full of water.
-I hope the night will be dry so the water will not come in from underneath.
-155 km in eight hours and 14 minutes today.
+Everything is very wet here, and the grass is full of water.
+I just hope the night stays dry so the water does not come in from underneath.
+Today: 155 km in 8 hours 14 minutes.

-Back in Auckland at 14:30 in Devonport at the campsite.
-Took a slightly different route in the morning.
-Tomorrow about 30 minutes to the ferry.
-Rump steak, cider and three apples.
-121.9 km today in six hours and 45 minutes.
+Back in Auckland by 14:30, at the campsite in Devonport.
+I took a slightly different route in the morning.
+Tomorrow it should be about half an hour to the ferry.
+In the evening: rump steak, cider, and three apples.
+Today: 121.9 km in 6 hours 45 minutes.